"Nothing has served me better in my long life than continuous learning." Charlie Munger

 The series that I've included above are those I regularly enjoy, however you'll find there are plenty of other great podcasts available to you.
 To date, despite listening to copious amounts of these wonderful audio blogs, I've barely scratched the surface when it comes to those devoted to great businesses and investing.

-Others I've also enjoyed listening to include episodes from FT's Alphachat, McKinsey on Finance, The Tim Ferris Show, Invest Like the Best, Knowledge@Wharton, Inquiring Minds and Value Investing Podcast to name but a few.
+Others I've also enjoyed listening to include episodes from FT's Alphachat, McKinsey on Finance, The Tim Ferris Show, Knowledge@Wharton, Inquiring Minds and Value Investing Podcast to name but a few.

 If you're embarking on a new book, studying a new discipline or learning about a favourite investor, take a trip to the App store to see what you can find.
 You might be surprised.
 And whether you're driving, about to travel on a plane or are stuck in traffic on the way to a meeting, throw on those headphones and listen to a podcast.
 Its one of the best ways I know to keep learning!